 Replenish Your Funds

 - Rebuild your emergency savings fund first, if it’s been depleted.
 Without an emergency fund, unexpected car repairs or medical bills can lead to credit card use and short-term debt or force you to raid your retirement accounts and incur penalties.
-Use this calculator to determine how much you need to set aside for emergencies.

 - If you borrowed from an IRA, return all money to a new rollover IRA account within 60 days.
 After that, the money you borrowed cannot be returned and likely will be considered taxable income and may be penalized.